canonical/k8s-snap/docs/src/snap/explanation/about.md

 ## Where can I install it?

-The Canonical Kubernetes snap can be installed on a Linux OS, wherever it may
+The {{product}} snap can be installed on a Linux OS, wherever it may
 be: run it in several local containers or VMs for example, or use it on public/private cloud instances.
 For deploying with [Juju], a machine [charm] to deploy